greenelab/deep-review/sections/03_categorize.md

 parameters that can be trained in a model.
-Further, rules-based algorithms have been popular in EHR-based research, but because these are developed at a single institution and trained with a specific patient population, they do not transfer easily to other populations [@doi:10.1136/amiajnl-2013-001935].
+Further, rules-based algorithms have been popular in EHR-based research, but because these are developed at a single institution and trained with a specific patient population, they do not transfer easily to other healthcare systems [@doi:10.1136/amiajnl-2013-001935].
+Genetic studies using EHR data are subject to even more bias, as the differences in population ancestry across health centers (e.g. proportion of patients with African or Asian ancestry) can affect algorithm performance.
 For example, Wiley et al. [@doi:10.1142/9789813207813_0050] showed that warfarin dosing algorithms often under-perform in African Americans, illustrating that some of these issues are unresolved even at a treatment best practices level.
 Lack of standardization also makes it challenging for investigators skilled in deep learning to enter the field, as numerous data processing steps must be performed before algorithms are applied.

 Finally, even if data were perfectly consistent and compatible across systems, attempts to share and combine EHR data face considerable legal and ethical barriers.
 Patient privacy can severely restrict the sharing and use of EHR [@doi:10.1093/ije/dyn022].
 Here again, standards are heterogeneous and evolving, but often EHR data can often not be exported or even accessed directly for research purposes without appropriate consent.
+In the United States, research use of EHR data is subject both to the Common Rule and the Health Insurance Portability and Accountability Act (HIPPA).
+Ambiguity in the regulatory language and individual interpretation of these rules can hamper use of EHR data [@doi:10.1093/jamia/ocv111].
 Once again, this has the effect of making data gathering more laborious and expensive, reducing sample size and study power.

 Several technological solutions have been proposed in this direction, allowing access to sensitive data satisfying privacy and legal concerns.
 Software like